Category:

 Awards & Titles

 In 1979, Jaguar Yokota captured the AJW Junior Championship, marking the beginning of her rise to prominence in the Japanese women’s wrestling scene.
 Throughout her career, Yokota won the prestigious WWWA World Single Championship multiple times, solidifying her status as one of the top female wrestlers in Japan.
-As a tag team wrestler, Jaguar Yokota won the WWWA World Tag Team Championship on several occasions, partnering with different wrestlers such as Devil Masami and Lioness Asuka.
+As a tag team wrestler, Jaguar Yokota won the WWWA World Tag Team Championship several times, partnering with different wrestlers such as Devil Masami and Lioness Asuka.
 During her second run in professional wrestling after coming out of retirement in 1995, Yokota captured the JWP Openweight Championship, showcasing her ability to compete at a high level despite her time away from the ring.

 In 1998, Jaguar Yokota was inducted into the Wrestling Observer Newsletter Hall of Fame, recognizing her incredible career and contributions to the wrestling industry.
-In 2019, Yokota received the Women’s Wrestling Award from the Cauliflower Alley Club, a non-profit fraternal organization consisting of retired professional wrestlers, boxers, and actors.
+In 2019, Yokota received the Women’s Wrestling Award from the Cauliflower Alley Club, a non-profit fraternity of retired professional wrestlers, boxers, and actors.
 This award acknowledges her significant impact on the world of professional wrestling.
 These awards and accolades highlight Jaguar Yokota’s remarkable career and her influence on women’s professional wrestling, showcasing her as one of the greatest female wrestlers in history.

 Retirement